wbsoft/parce/docs/source/overview.rst

   tree structure up-to-date.
 * changes to be made to a document can be collected and applied at once
 * lex and transform in a background thread
-* map the `action` of a token to CSS classes for syntax highlighting based on CSS
+* highlight text by mapping the `action` of a token to a CSS class and reading style properties from a CSS "theme" file.

 A key feature of *parce* is that you can re-lex and re-transform only modified parts of a text if you already have lexed it.
 This makes *parce* suitable for